Learning (and playing) at home

 e.g. This can be choice of which activity to start with, choosing where to do the task, choice of using the blue or red pen, etc. Choice is particularly useful for children displaying oppositional behaviours.

-Many children with learning difficulties/ASD struggle with emotions.
+Many children with learning difficulties/who are autistic struggle with emotions.
 This is a really good chance to teach emotions since they are in the safe home environment and with people they feel most safe with.

 Step 1: Be a detective!
 By recording and doing the STAR analysis (to help identify patterns of behaviour)